opensearch-project/opensearch-hadoop/README.md

 ### 'Old' (`org.apache.hadoop.mapred`) API

 ### Reading
-To read data from Os, configure the `OpenSearchInputFormat` on your job configuration along with the relevant [properties](#configuration-properties):
+To read data from OpenSearch, configure the `OpenSearchInputFormat` on your job configuration along with the relevant [properties](#configuration-properties):
 ```java
 JobConf conf = new JobConf();
 conf.setInputFormat(OpenSearchInputFormat.class);